King Ezekiel: Season 8

 In the season premiere "Mercy", as Rick prepares for war against Negan, Ezekiel commits his own soldiers from the Kingdom, and provides rousing speeches to his men at Kingdom and later to the combined group prior to their first attack.
 After their initial assault on Sanctuary, resulting in a large walker horde that prevents the Saviors from leaving or entering, Rick's army breaks into several groups to attack other Savior strongholds.
 In the following episode, "The Damned", Ezekiel, alongside Carol, leads forces of Kingdom soldiers, clearing out all but one Savior at a stronghold.
 The solitary Savior escapes, but Ezekiel orders his group to give chase, fearing he will warn a nearby stronghold.
 With Shiva's help, the solitary Savior is stopped in time.

 In the episode "Monsters", since they are close to another stronghold but still undetected, Ezekiel decides to launch an attack, despite not being in Rick's plan and against Carol's caution.
 The attack goes better than expected, with no losses to the Kingdom forces.
 As they are celebrating, Savior forces hidden in a nearby building fire on the group with a heavy machine gun, killing most of the Kingdom forces instantly; the few not yet hit rush to protect Ezekiel.
 In the episode "Some Guy", Ezekiel crawls out from the pile of corpses with a limp foot, aghast at the bodies around him that are starting to reanimate.
 Ultimately, he is saved by Jerry, who remains a loyal follower, and Carol, who dealt with the Savior attackers.
 They struggle towards the Kingdom, but Ezekiel is broken both physically and emotionally, and tells them to leave him behind, no longer worthy of being their king.
 Shiva arrives to fend off walkers that are about to attack Ezekiel, but the walkers eventually overwhelm the tiger, and Ezekiel can only look on in anguish as his companion is fed upon.
-The three eventually make it to Kingdom, and Ezekiel cannot come to say anything to the families of his soldiers, and walks off in silence.
-In the episode "The King, the Widow, and Rick", Ezekiel has secluded himself in his home, refusing to allow others to see him.
+The three eventually make it to Kingdom, and Ezekiel cannot say anything to the families of his soldiers, walking off in silence.
+In the episode "The King, the Widow, and Rick", Ezekiel has secluded himself in his home, refusing to see anybody.
 Carol is able to approach Ezekiel and tries to encourage him to take up leadership again, even if it is just maintaining his act, but Ezekiel remains reluctant to participate and urges her to lead the Kingdom.
 In the mid-season finale "How It's Gotta Be", when his community is invaded by the Saviors and they demand to know where Ezekiel is hiding, he allows himself to be caught soon afterwards, so his people may escape.